JeepNL/Blazor-WASM-Identity-gRPC/README.md

 1. Users
 2. Administrators

-The `admin@example.com` will be assigned to the roles: 'Administrators' &amp; 'Users'
+The 'Administrators' &amp; 'Users' roles will be assigned to: `admin@example.com`

-The `user@example.com` will be assigned to the Users role only.
+The 'Users' role will be assigned to: `user@example.com`